moskytw/git-count/README.rst

 Examples
 --------

-Count the commits which is created by mosky.
+Count the commits which is created by mosky:

 ::